ryanatkn/gro/src/lib/docs/config.md

 that's used for projects that do not define one at `gro.config.ts`.

 The default export of a Gro config is `GroConfig | GroConfigCreator`.
-Here's how to define a user config that overrides the default adapters and plugins:
+Here's how to define a user config that overrides the default plugins:

 ```ts
 import type {GroConfigCreator} from '@grogarden/gro';